Zezo-Elkafoury/Police-Traffic-Stops-in-Rhode-Island/README.md

 Welcome to the Police Traffic Stops Data Analysis Project!
 This project aims to provide insights into law enforcement practices through the analysis of a dataset containing information on police traffic stops.

 ## Dataset
-The dataset used in this analysis was sourced from [insert source name/link], and it includes detailed records of police traffic stops.
+The dataset used in this analysis includes detailed records of police traffic stops.
 The dataset comprises information such as stop date/time, driver demographics, violation details, and stop outcomes.

 ## Tools and Libraries
 The analysis was conducted using Python programming language along with the following libraries: